adrienv1520/safe-regex-cli/README.md

 ### Command line

 Typically, use *safe-regex-cli* in command line when pretesting your app.
-If a file has unsafe regex, *safe-regex-cli* exits process so scripts can be chained and a security issue will stop the chain.
+If a file has unsafe regex, *safe-regex-cli* exits process so scripts/commands can be chained and a regex security issue will stop the chain.
 For an example, with npm scripts in *package.json* :

 ```javascript
 {